Prepare to negotiate your salary in a job interview

 Salary is one of the most important criteria when choosing a job.
-It is also ranked in the TOP 5 of the most important criteria with: happiness, the meaning given to the mission, job security and possible career development.
-How to negotiate your salary in a job interview in 2021?
-Here are some answers:
+It is ranked in the TOP 5 of the most important criteria with happiness, the meaning given to the mission, job security and possible career development.
+How to negotiate your salary in a job interview in 2022?

 Difference between remuneration and salary